Learn about the percentage of childhood cavities in your community and tips on preventing cavities.

 What is Fraser Health doing to improve childhood dental health and lower tooth decay rates in your community?

 At Fraser Health, we take childhood dental health very seriously.
 Our Public Health Dental Program’s goal is to help prevent early childhood tooth decay.
-The program mainly serves children ages 0 - 3 and especially those at risk of tooth decay.
+The program mainly serves children under three years of age and especially those at risk of tooth decay.
 Urgent referrals for any age group are accepted from school staff or community workers.
 Also, we continue to work with community partners to support adults with dental problems.

 Three special programs are run through the Public Health Dental Program: